roman-milk/roman-milk.github.io/teachers-confused-mind.md

  "I'll leave that up to you.
 Meet me tomorrow morning at seven at your apartment.
 I'll know by how you're dressed if you really want to make it up to me," Josh said and ended the call.

  Beth sat in her car crying as her body's reaction to his voice shot straight to her cunt.
 She was trapped and had no idea of how to get out.
 Beth opened the door and walked into her house, her mind thinking on what she could wear to make it up to Josh.
-Report_Story #1